Checking Your Green Card Case Status

 But before explaining further, you’ll probably want to know some basics.

-First, a quick summary of the process.
+First, a quick summary of the green card process.

 When you file for a green card, you’re asking to become a lawful permanent resident.
 If you apply from inside the U.S. then you’ll file with the immigration agency known as the United States Citizenship and Immigration Service (USCIS).
 (Outside the U.S. is referred to as immigrant visa processing.
 We also provide an overview of green card process outside the U.S. here)

-Checking your case status online.
+Checking the case status online.

 Possible information the online system may tell you.